-Cybersecurity Awareness Month is wrapping up this week, so I thought it would be an ideal time to underscore once more how modern data protection capabilities can help organizations be more resilient before, during, and after an attack—and how the right IT infrastructure can make them more and resilient, overall.
+Cybersecurity Awareness Month is a time to raise awareness on a national level about the importance of cybersecurity.
+So, I thought this would be an ideal time to underscore once more how modern data protection capabilities can help organizations be more resilient before, during, and after an attack—and how the right IT infrastructure can make them more agile and resilient, overall.

-We explored these topics with customers at our Pure//Accelerate® Digital conference.
-One was Martin Littman, chief technology and information security officer at Kelsey-Seybold Clinic.
-Littman helped build a world-class infrastructure for Kelsey-Seybold Clinic based on Pure Storage® FlashBlade® to ensure medical records and data are always available to the healthcare workers who support the patients of this large, multi-specialty clinic system serving the Houston area.
+We’ve explored these topics with several of our customers.
+One customer was Martin Littman, chief technology and information security officer at Kelsey-Seybold Clinic.
+Littman helped build a world-class infrastructure for Kelsey-Seybold Clinic based on Pure Storage® FlashBlade® to ensure medical records and data are always available to the healthcare workers who support the patients of this large, multispecialty clinic system serving the Houston area.

 Highlights from a Q&A with a Healthcare CISO